 - 1. For purposes of the program, physically disabled persons are those owner occupants of the property, immediate heir residents, or relatives of the owner-occupants in residence, who have permanent physical impairments which restrict mobility or require structurally-related alterations.
-Physical disabilities shall be certified as permanent by a qualified medical doctor. - Physically disabled persons, either owners or residents in an owner occupied housing as described above, with total household incomes under 80% of median income may qualify for special facilities. - 2.3.
+Physical disabilities shall be certified as permanent by a qualified medical doctor, or is currently receiving Supplementary Security Income (SSI) or Social Security Disability Income (SSDI) payments. - 2.
+Physically disabled persons, either owners or residents in an owner occupied housing as described above, with total household incomes under 80% of median income may qualify for special facilities. - 3.
 Maximum value of a property to be rehabilitated cannot exceed HUD program maximums